-establishment of a customs union and re-starting EU accession talks."
-Kleist adds that the deal had some narrow and clear policy goals, after 5 years of implementation of which, he reports that Knaus, the inventor of the EU-Turkey deal found the cooperation very successful in principle but still there are some failures on practical execution.
-The deal created its own criteria of success which is diminishing irregular migration at any cost while the border controls were not "humane", 1-to-1 mechanism ended up with failure, control over irregular border crossings has been externalised to Turkish authorities in return which gave a diplomatic leverage to Turkey in other policy areas.
+membership dialogs.404 Kleist adds that the deal had some narrow and clear policy goals, after 5 years of implementation of which, he reports that Knaus, the inventor of the EU-Turkey deal found the cooperation very successful in principle but still there are some failures on practical execution.405 The deal created its own criteria of success which is diminishing irregular migration at any cost while the border controls were not "humane", 1-to-1 mechanism ended up with failure, control over irregular border crossings has been externalised to Turkish authorities in return which gave a diplomatic leverage to Turkey in other policy areas.406

 According to Ayhan Kaya, two biggest facts became visible by the EU-Turkey deal: First of all, the deal was a sign of paradigmatic shift of the EU-Turkey relations and secondly, the institutional and structural weaknesses within the Union became evident by the externalization of the migration and asylum policies.
 The deal brought both parties some mutual wins, and mutual losses: The mutual wins can be listed as such: The decrease on the border crossings especially for the European Union was a big win, while for Turkey gaining external financial resource and structural transformation could be counted as the only positive outcomes from the deal.
 The integration of the Syrian refugees was encouraged due to the deal, and Turkey has considerably progressed in providing the refugees the access of education, health, and citizenship since 2015.
+407

-The mutual losses cover certain policy changes and critiques coming from international arena: as a result of "the refugee bargain", the EU sacrificed the democratic conditionality principle and stop following the progress of Turkey on the Copenhagen Criteria topics such as democracy, human rights, freedom of expression.
+Kaya also highlights that the mutual losses cover certain policy changes and critiques coming from international arena: as a result of "the refugee bargain", the EU sacrificed the democratic conditionality principle and stop following the progress of Turkey on the Copenhagen Criteria topics such as democracy, human rights, freedom of expression.
 With this deal, the EU forced the refugees to stay in Turkey and this action received quite a lot of criticism arguing that EU contradicts with its own establishing values.
-It is known that the content of the deal was drafted by a thinktank called European Stability Initiative which is not specialised on the refugee themes.
-Therefore, the humanitarian side of the crises was neglected, and the success was focused on the statistical achievements.
-The EU-Turkey deal prioritized the concept of securitization to safeguard "the Fortress Europe".
-The voluntary return of refugees was encouraged instead of integrating them in Europe.
-Externalization of the EU migration and asylum policies also made some transit countries to use the refugee related issues as a foreign policy tool.
+It is known that the content of the deal was drafted by a think-tank called European Stability Initiative which is not specialised on the refugee themes.408

+Therefore, Kaya thinks that the humanitarian side of the crises was neglected, and the success was focused on the statistical achievements.
+The EU-Turkey deal prioritized the

-&lt;sup>310 J. O. Kleist, Beyond the Crisis Mode of the EU-Turkey Refugee Agreement: Towards Sustainable Rightsbased EU Asylum and Refugee Policies, Heinrich-Böll-Stiftung, Greece, 2022, p.12.
+404 J. O. Kleist, Beyond the Crisis Mode of the EU-Turkey Refugee Agreement: Towards Sustainable Rights-based EU Asylum and Refugee Policies, Heinrich-Böll-Stiftung, Greece, 2022, p.12.

-&lt;sup>312 Ibid., pp.16-22
+406 Ibid., pp.16-22